Asked & Answered: Top 10 Summer Questions

 10) Where can I camp?
 Can I camp for free?

 Unfortunately, there is no free camping in Squamish.
 However, there are numerous campsites available from the ultra-affordable to the uber-luxurious.
-When possible try to plan your visit well in advance as campsites can fill up quickly.
+When possible try to plan your visit well in advance as some campsites can fill up quickly.
 You can read our guide to camping in Squamish here.

-Rustic Campgrounds: Stawamus Chief Campground, Mamquam River Campground, and the Squamish Valley Campground
+Rustic Campgrounds: Stawamus Chief Campground, Mamquam River Campground and the Squamish Valley Campground

 Ocean Camping: Porteau Cove Campground